-The specialist COIN Centre teacher is happy to share her expertise with mainstream staff, providing advice and support for pupils with developmental language delay (DLD).
+The specialist COIN Centre teacher (Katie Fletcher) is happy to share her expertise with mainstream staff, providing advice and support for pupils with developmental language delay (DLD).
 Mainstream children with language delay needs are able to join centre interventions where they address their specific needs.

 Regular training is provided for staff members who are supporting pupils with SEND.
 This can be through whole staff / group training run by the Centre specialist teacher, SENDCo or external advisors.
-Recent training has included: supporting pupils in maths, writing development and phonics.
+Recent training (2023/24) has included: supporting pupils with ADHD, Anxiety, the use of visuals, sensory circuits and using the EEF 'five a day' in our practice.
 Staff also receive training for specific areas of SEND.

-The SENDCo / Head of Centre receives regular training, allowing them to develop her expertise in order to support the provision for SEND in the school.
-In addition, she attends local forums where she is kept up to date with current changes and information.
-The SENDCo has completed the National SENDCo award and also ELKLAN training in communication needs.
-The Centre also employs a specialist teacher who has completed a post graduate diploma course in teaching children with speech, language and communication needs.
+The SENDCo / Head of Centre receives regular training, allowing them to develop their expertise in order to support the provision for SEND in the school.
+In addition, they attend local forums where they are kept up to date with current changes and information.